rcos/rcos-handbook/docs/work_groups/README.md

 - [Sponsorship](/sponsorship.md)
 - [Student Resources](/student_resources.md)

+This list should grow and change over time.
+Some groups may be combined or split up as their respective responsibilities evolve, and some groups may become inactive or defunct.

+If you have an idea for a new Work Group, or would like to change an existing one, please [open an issue](https://github.com/rcos/handbook/issues/new) and share your thoughts :)

 ### Requirements
+All RCOS Work Groups must meet the following requirements each semester:
-- Consist of at least one mentor (student or alumni) and one non-mentor
+- Consist of at least one mentor (student or alumni) and one non-mentor (2 member minimum)
-- Each work group should have at least one mentor to manage on-going work
-- Each team should have one mentor as a leader
+- Must not exceed more than 8 members (keeps things manageable)
-- Each work group should have their own slack channel
+- Maintain their own dedicated Slack channel
-- Each work group should produce documentation and/or blog posts detailing their efforts
+- Produce at least one blog post  _per-group_ per-semester summarizing their efforts
-- Each work group must schedule time to meet outside of RCOS to coordinate efforts.
+- Meet **at least four times** during the semester as a team.
 Meetings may be held in-person or remotely.

 ### Joining a Work Group
-- TODO - document the process of joining a team (sign up forms, no elections!)
-- Document how to go into a team:
+Work Group positions are open to all RCOS students, alumni, and faculty.
+Please consult the following steps to join a group:
-  - fill out the form
+- Fill out the [Work Group Sign Up](__TODO - add link to Google Form__) form
-  - join the slack channel
+- Join the Work Group's Slack channel

 ### Leading a Work Group
-- TODO - document the process of leading a work group
-- Responsible for organizing bi-monthly meetings / calls
-- Responsible for writing and publishing minutes from said meetings
-- Evaluate the on-going efforts of work group membership
+Leading a Work Group requires more responsibility than simply being a member of one.
+Group leaders are expected to take ownership of the following duties:
-- Concept and document the granular tasks the group will undertake during the semester
+- Defining and documenting the granular tasks the group will undertake during the semester
-- TODO - where should minutes be placed?
+- Organizing meetings / calls
+- Publishing minutes from group meetings
+- Writing a brief evaluation of each work group member at the end of the semester

+### Leaving a Work Group
+By default, each Work Group's membership will reset at the beginning of each semester.
+Students are encouraged to continue their efforts

 ### Defunct Work Groups
 If there are no students or alumni available or willing to manage a Work Group, it should designated as _defunct_.
 Should a Work Group become defunct, the link to its documentation should be removed from the RCOS handbook's sidebar and moved into this section.
 This method enables future members find defunct groups and resurrect them if they desire.

+**Defunct Work Groups**
+- _No Defunct Work Groups yet :)_

+### QUESTIONS
+- TODO - where should minutes be placed?
+GitHub repository, blog?
+- TODO - where should the manifest of groups and respective members be maintained?
+- TODO - create the `Work Group Sign Up` form and link it here